 - 💡 More Tips for the Best Frosting

-- More Recipes like this Raspberry Cream Cheese Frosting
+- More Recipes like this Frosting

 - Raspberry Cream Cheese Frosting

-🩷 Why You'll Love this Frosting Recipe
+🩷 Why You'll Love this Recipe for Raspberry Cream Cheese Frosting

 - Creamy texture: Thanks to cream cheese, this frosting is soft and spreadable while still holding a nice shape.